St. John's (NY) vs. Michigan: Odds, spread, over/under - November 13

 St. John's (NY) vs. Michigan: Odds, spread, over/under and other Vegas lines - November 13

-In this article, you will take a look at the spread and odds across multiple sportsbooks for the St. John's (NY) vs. Michigan matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the St. John's (NY) vs. Michigan matchup.

 St. John's (NY) vs. Michigan Game Info